-To ensure a proactive and empowered channel that delivers double-digit revenue growth you need to create timely incentive programs and build a sound ecosystem for them to thrive.
+To ensure a proactive and empowered channel that delivers double-digit revenue growth create timely incentive programs.

 Here are 3 Great Tips To Kickstart Channel Rep Performance